Grünfeld Defence: 1.d4 Nf6 2.c4...... Nxd5

 History and Notable Players

 It arises from the Grünfeld Defense.
-Among the most prolific practitioners on the White side are Anatoly Vaisser (62 games), Svetozar Gligoric (59 games), Ivan Sokolov (57 games).
-On the Black side, notable exponents include Peter Svidler (114 games), Lubomir Ftacnik (93 games), Semen I Dvoirys (77 games).
+Among the most prolific White practitioners are Anatoly Vaisser (62 games), Svetozar Gligoric (59 games), Ivan Sokolov (57 games).
+Black-side regulars include Peter Svidler (114 games), Lubomir Ftacnik (93 games), Semen I Dvoirys (77 games).

 Main Lines and Variations